jsmatias/AIOD-rest-api/docs/developer/schema/attributes.md

 For example,`News` objects have a `source` and `Publication` objects have a `title`.
 This page details how to change attributes on existing metadata types.

-Here is an example of the code that defines the `start_time` attribute of the `Event` class:
+Here is an example of the code that defines the `start_date` attribute of the `Event` class:
 ```python
 class EventBase(AIResourceBase):
     start_date: datetime | None = Field(